 Collision Geometry

 Colliders define the 3D geometry that can collide with other colliders.
-They are also used to calculate the inertia tensor for the rigid body to which they are attached.
+They are also used to calculate the inertia tensor of the attached rigid body.
 All colliders must be attached to a rigid body.

 Types